-In terms of terrain, the first 3 stages can be compared to the Great Glen Way as the trail follows forestry tracks and gravel paths.
-The fourth stage is more comparable to the West Highland Way
+In terms of terrain, the first 3 stages of the trail follows forestry tracks and gravel paths.
+The fourth stage is a little harder, and more comparable to the West Highland Way.

 Hike the Affric Kintail Way with Alpine Exploratory

 Alpine Exploratory offers one walking holiday in Glen Affric and we welcome you to book our classic 4-stage trip.
 Alternatively, you may also like to add on some extra nights at Glen Affric Hostel.
 This is a great base for those keen to bag some of Scotland’s famous Munros during their time in Glen Affric.
 Please contact us to discuss options.